cfinst/cfinst.github.io/_modals/disclosure-howto.md

 ---
 layout: modal
-modal: about-disclosure
+modal: howto-disclosure
-title: About Disclosure
+title: How to use this page
 ---

 Each of the graphic visualizations derived from the historical database of state campaign finance laws involves both a map and a grid.
 In this section on disclosure, select your question at the upper right and the answers will appear on both map and grid.